-The addition of the live instrumentation to the dance concept with the combination of both Smith’s and Finch’s diverse influences and personal style created a cool sound described by press as both Dark Wave and Heavy Wave and described by OSP fans as the CaliPhonic Sound.
+The addition of the live instrumentation to the dance concept with the combination of both Smith’s and Finch’s diverse influences and personal style created a cool sound described by the press as both Dark Wave and Heavy Wave and described by OSP fans as the CaliPhonic Sound.

 Bratton recorded most of the album tracks as to not leave the band high and dry.
-He was then replaced by Todd “Player” Philips.
-Finch and Philips had met in the late 80s in a Hollywoo+d night club while Philip’s band, Bullet Lavolta, were recording in LA.
-Like the situation with Smith, they never kept in touch, but eventually destiny brought them back together just in time to replace Bratton.
-Philips had just quit playing with Julianna Hatfield, who he was with for ten years, the timing was perfect.
+Todd “Player” Philips then replaced him.
+Finch and Philips had met in the late 80s in a Hollywood nightclub while Philip’s band, Bullet Lavolta, was recording in LA.
+Similar to the situation with Smith, they never kept in touch, but eventually, destiny brought them back together just in time to replace Bratton.
+Philips had just quit playing with Juliana Hatfield, whom he had been with for ten years.
+So, the timing was perfect.